 - Knowledge and intent are very important in these cases.
 Circumstantial indicators of defendant’s pecuniary motive were sufficient to support the defendant’s conviction for bringing unlawful aliens into the United States for purposes of commercial advantage or private financial gain; defendant bore no relationship to the children who she smuggled from Mexico to the United States, smuggling operation was premeditated, complete with an international journey, false identities, cover stories, and Texas birth certificates to legitimize the facade, defendant carried out smuggling at risk of legal consequences, and the smuggling operation had a financier who was ready and willing to contribute money to facilitate the operation’s success.
 United States v.
 Garcia, C.A.5 (Tex.)
 2018, 883 F.3d 570, certiorari denied 138 S.Ct.
 2006.
 Violation of statute prohibiting transportation of illegal aliens requires proof that the purpose of transportation was, in whole or in part, to further alien’s violation of law; Government must prove that the defendant specifically intended by means of transportation to advance or assist alien’s violation of law, not merely that effect of transportation was to allow alien to remain in the United States.
 U.S. v.
 Moreno-Duque, D.Vt.1989, 718 F.Supp.
 254.

 If you have been charged in San Diego federal court, contact LAWSTACHE™ LAW FIRM.
-Attorneys Anton Vialtsin and Jeremy Delicino have experience protecting those accused of federal and California crimes.
+Attorney Anton Vialtsin has experience protecting those accused of federal and California crimes.
 Our office is conveniently located in downtown San Diego.
 You can reach our office by calling (619) 357-6677.

 CJA Panel Attorney – Five Star Reviews – Payment Plans – California State Crimes – San Diego Federal Crimes